GAMR: A Guided Attention Model for (visual) Reasoning: Related Work

 \section{Related Work}

-Previous studies on SVRT have shown that some tasks are significantly more challenging for computer vision algorithms than others.
-In particular, tasks that involve same-different (SD) judgements appear to be significantly harder for neural networks to learn compared to those involving spatial relation judgement (SR) \cite{stabinger201625,Yihe2019ProgramSP,kim2018not} (see \cite{ricci37same} for a recent review).
-More recent SVRT studies have focused on the role of attention in solving some of these more challenging tasks.
-Motivated by neuroscience principles, \cite{vaishnav2021understanding} studied how the addition of feature-based and spatial attention mechanisms differentially affects the learnability of the tasks.
+Multiple datasets have been used to assess the visual reasoning ability of neural networks.
+One of the first challenges included the SVRT.
+Recently introduced Raven style Progressive Matrix datasets, RAVEN \citep{zhang2019raven}, PGM \citet{barrett2018measuring}, focuses on learning nearly seven unique rules and choose one of the eight choices.
+However, it was found that the dataset was seriously flawed as it was later found that neural architectures could solve tasks by leveraging shortcuts \citep{hu2020hierarchical,spratley2020closer} which were later removed in I-RAVEN~\citep{hu2021stratified}.
+Prior work~\citep{kim2018not,vaishnav2021understanding,messina2021recurrent} on SVRT studies has focused on the role of attention in solving some of these more challenging tasks.
+In SVRT, tasks that involve same-different (SD) judgements appear to be significantly harder for neural networks to learn compared to those involving spatial relation judgement (SR) \citep{stabinger201625,Yihe2019ProgramSP,kim2018not} (see \citet{ricci37same} for review).
+Motivated by neuroscience principles, \citet{vaishnav2021understanding} studied how the addition of feature-based and spatial attention mechanisms differentially affects the learnability of the tasks.
 These authors found that SVRT tasks could be further taxonomized according to their differential demands for these two types of attention.
-In another attempt to leverage a transformer network to incorporate attention mechanisms for visual reasoning, \cite{messina2021recurrent} proposed a recurrent extension of the classic Vision Transformer block (R-ViT).
-Spatial attention and feedback connections helped the transformer to learn visual relations better.
+In another attempt to leverage a Transformer architecture to incorporate attention mechanisms for visual reasoning, \citet{messina2021recurrent} proposed a recurrent extension of the classic Vision Transformer block (R-ViT).
+Spatial attention and feedback connections helped the Transformer to learn visual relations better.
 The authors compared the accuracy of four same-different (SVRT) tasks (tasks \textit{1,5,20,21}) to demonstrate the efficacy of their model.
-They also showed that, even with 400k samples available for training, neither a Relational Network \cite{santoro2017simple} nor a Vision Transformer \cite{Dosovitskiy2020-iq} were capable of learning these tasks.